Batuhan-Arda-S/ShakespeareGPT_With_UI/README.md

-# GPT Language Model From Scratch
+# ShakespeareGPT: GPT-Style Language Model with Web UI
 ![Model](model3.png)

 A decoder-only GPT language model implemented entirely from scratch using PyTorch and trained on the Shakespeare dataset at the character level.